 I remember a time when my family and I visited one of the Buddhist temples in Cebu.
 We sat in a room while a monk shared a story sort of like when a priest is doing a sermon.
 My siblings and I would pretend we understood what the monk was saying.
 And once it was over, we'd ask our dad to translate the whole thing for us.
 After the mass, there was a free vegetarian lunch, which I did not enjoy because I hated vegetables!
 Especially the ones that were made to look and taste like meat.

-The park was cluttered with unique shops and small restaurants.
-I was kind of bummed out that I had stumbled upon it on my last day but was also happy that I now had another reason to get back to Chiang Mai.
+The day before I left Chiang Mai, I wandered upon a haven of hipster shops and small cafes.
+Think Park was obscurely behind a mall.
+I was bummed out that I stumbled upon it on my last day, but was also happy that I now had a reason to come back to this city.